Beibaibaby/sampleoverjoin/README.md

 # sample over join
-Source code for paper ``Sample over Union of Joins''.
+Source code for paper ``Sampling over Union of Joins''.

 The main implementation is located in src.